Eclipse-City-RP/Cops-VS-Robbers-ESX/README.md

 ## Contact

-For inquiries or permission requests, please contact [Liam Ridley] at [@ncl_liammmmm on Discord or business@cloudworksmanager.co.uk].
+For inquiries or permission requests, please contact Liam Ridley at @ncl_liammmmm on Discord or liamridley121@gmail.com